wu375/spiral-pytorch-ray/README.md

 # spiral_pytorch_ray
- The spiral paper (https://github.com/deepmind/spiral) training pipeline implementation in pytorch and ray
+ The original spiral paper (https://arxiv.org/abs/1804.01118) training pipeline implementation in pytorch and ray

 Requirements:
 2 GPUs.
 One for policy learning and one for discriminator learning.